 If you want the flexibility of being able to work anywhere, then I’d suggest buying a laptop.
 This can then be connected to a bigger monitor for when you are working at your desk.
 If you want to go and work in a coffee shop or go to a meeting, then you can just unplug and off you go.

 Accounts and book-keeping software for designers

-For my bookkeeping I keep a record of money in and money out and enter details into a spread sheet every month.
-At the end of the financial year (normally March), I then do my own online self assessment called a tax return.
+For my bookkeeping, I keep a record of money in and money out and enter details into a spreadsheet every month.
+At the end of the financial year (normally March), I then do my own online self-assessment called a tax return.
 This can be quite complicated but there are plenty of guides to help you with each section of the process.
-Give a try as it gives you more control and can save you a few quid too.
+Give it a try as it gives you more control and can save you a few quid too.

 I use Billings for estimates and invoicing.
 It not only allows me to customise templates but it also has a neat desktop timer, so I know exactly how long I spend on projects.
 Similar software packages are Clearbooks and Kashflow.

 How to get creative work when you become a freelancer